nghuubaotrung/asuka_rundeck/README.md

-Rundeck
+Rundeck Customized For Asuka
 ========

 Rundeck is an open source automation service with a web console, command line tools and a WebAPI.
 It lets you easily run automation tasks across a set of nodes.